 Alternatively, your afternoon can be spent along the Wood River, surrounded by aspen trees and ospreys, with boardwalk trails accessible for a serene stroll.
 The Wood River flows 18 miles, from a natural spring in Jackson F. Kimball State Recreation Site to Agency Lake, providing habitat for fish, waterfowl, migrating birds, beavers, otters and many more species.

-The Williamson River is another gem of Klamath County, flowing 100 miles from Sprague River to Lake Ewauna.
+The Williamson River is another gem of Klamath County, along with Sprague River, a tributary.
 Historically a major food source for American settlers, the Williamson River is still a popular fishing spot today.
 The Lower Williamson River is known nationally for its giant redband rainbow trout in the summertime, when fly-fishing opportunities abound.
 (Fishing with a professional guide is advised.)

 No one will judge if you return to Crater Lake to cap off your trip.
 A boat cruise to Wizard Island is the ultimate cinder cone experience.
 Look for Phantom Ship and the “Old Man of the Lake” along the way.
 And if you still can’t get enough of the brilliant blue waters, consider staying overnight at the century-old Crater Lake Lodge or nearby Mazama Village.
 Inside the lodge are historic photos and artifacts, plus farm-fresh dining options worthy of a feast.
 When you awake in the morning with fresh eyes, you just might be surprised by the wonder of Crater Lake, and the Klamath Basin, all over again.